What is the Gallery?

 One day as I walked across my yard, I noticed some tiny flowers decorating my lawn.
 Recalling these Bible verses, I knelt down to closely examine—consider, as Jesus said—these Lilliputian beauties.
 I found that these easily overlooked, seemingly insignificant, miniature wildflowers to be absolutely beautiful up close.

 This is that first lily I found in my field, a colony of Corn Speedwell making itself at home in my lawn.

 In this close-up you can see that this Corn Speedwell (Veronica arvensis) blossom, although only a quarter-inch across, is truly worthy of our consideration.

 Over time, while hiking with my wife in other parts of the Shenandoah Valley and up on the Blue Ridge Mountains of Virginia it became my habit to scan the ground to see what other tiny wonders I might find.
 I soon learned that lilies of all types were everywhere to be seen, if I would just look down!

-In the Gallery I display the lilies discovered during these outings, discuss what I have learned about them, and also relate some impressions from when I first considered each of these little jewels of God's handiwork.
+In the Gallery I display the lilies discovered during these outings, share what I have learned about them, and also relate some impressions from when I first considered each of these little jewels of God's handiwork.